 Between 2018 and 2028, the career is expected to grow 8% and produce 11,500 job opportunities across the U.S.

 There are certain skills that many sound designers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed computer skills, problem-solving skills and manual dexterity.
+We discovered that a lot of resumes listed communication skills, computer skills and manual dexterity.

 Choosing the right major is always an important step when researching how to become a sound designer.
-When we researched the most common majors for a sound designer, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on sound designer resumes include associate degree degrees or high school diploma degrees.
+When we researched the most common majors for a sound designer, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on sound designer resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a sound designer.
-In fact, many sound designer jobs require experience in a role such as internship.
-Meanwhile, many sound designers also have previous career experience in roles such as audio engineer or sound engineer.
+In fact, many sound designer jobs require experience in a role such as audio engineer.
+Meanwhile, many sound designers also have previous career experience in roles such as internship or sound engineer.